-Pursuant to the business combination agreement, each ordinary share of HL will be converted into one Class A ordinary share of Fusion Fuel Green (except that holders of ordinary shares sold in HL's initial public offering will be entitled to elect instead to receive a pro rata portion of HL's trust account), each HL right will be exchanged for one-tenth of one ordinary share of HL immediately prior to the effective time of the business combination and each such ordinary share of Fusion Fuel Green and each HL warrant will become exercisable for one Class A ordinary share of Fusion Fuel Green with identical terms and maturity as currently exist (\$11.50/share strike price and a maturity five years from the date of the consummation of the business combination).
+Pursuant to the business combination agreement, each ordinary share of HL will be converted into one Class A ordinary share of Fusion Fuel Green (except that holders of ordinary shares sold in HL's initial public offering will be entitled to elect instead to receive a pro rata portion of HL's trust account), each HL right will be exchanged for one-tenth of one ordinary share of HL immediately prior to the effective time of the business combination and each such ordinary share of HL will be converted into one Class A ordinary share of Fusion Fuel Green and each HL warrant will become exercisable for one Class A ordinary share of Fusion Fuel Green and each HL warrant will become exercisable for one Class A ordinary share of Fusion Fuel Green with identical terms and maturity as currently exist (\$11.50/share strike price and a maturity five years from the date of the consummation of the business combination).
 Fusion Fuel's owners will receive 2,125,000 Class B ordinary shares of Fusion Fuel Green, and 2,125,000 Fusion Fuel Green warrants with the same terms and maturity of the HL warrants (except that they will be exercisable on a cashless basis and non-redeemable).
 In addition, Fusion Fuel's owners will be entitled to earn contingent consideration of up to 1,137,000 Class A ordinary shares and 1,137,000 Fusion Fuel Green warrants upon the achievement of certain milestones.
 The Class A and Class B ordinary shares are identical except that so long as at least 1,700,000 Class B shares are held by the Fusion Fuel owners, Fusion Fuel Green shall not take certain extraordinary actions without the consent of a majority of such Class B holders.
-As part of the transaction, HL's shareholders prior to its initial public offering (the "HL Founders") have agreed to forfeit 125,000 ordinary shares of HL and 125,000 HL warrants.
-If no HL shareholders elect to redeem their shares for a pro rata portion of HL's trust account at the close, no additional Fusion Fuel Green PLC securities are sold in a private financing in connection with the business combination, and without taking into account any Class A ordinary shares issuable upon the exercise of warrants or which may be issue
+As part of the transaction, HL's shareholders elect to redeem their shares for a pro rata portion of HL's trust account at the close, no additional Fusion Fuel Green PLC securities are sold in a private financing in connection with the business combination, and without taking into account any Class A ordinary shares issuable upon the exercise of warrants or which may be issued to